-Concepts within Unit #2 Link to TEKS Success Criteria for this Concept Students can Competencies that will be graded in this unit Concept #1: Contact Forces 4.7 Plan and conduct a descriptive investigation: Ask questions to conduct descriptive investigations about contact forces (pushes, pulls, and friction) Collect observations and measurements as evidence by conducting fair tests to increase reliability of the results.
+Concepts within Unit #2 Success Criteria for this Concept Link to TEKS Students can Concept #1: Contact Forces Plan and conduct a descriptive investigation: 4.7 Ask questions to conduct descriptive investigations about contact forces (pushes, pulls, and friction) Collect observations and measurements as evidence by conducting fair tests to increase reliability of the results.
 Construct appropriate data tables and charts.
 Develop models to represent how contact forces (pushes, pulls, and friction) interact with objects.
-Develop explanations for how contact forces (pushes, pulls, and friction) affect the pattern of an object's motion.
-Construct an argument with evidence that supports a claim about how contact forces (pushes, pulls, and friction) affect the pattern of an object's motion.
-Competency 2: Force and Motion

-Concept #2: Forces that Act at a Distance 4.7 Plan and conduct a descriptive investigation: Ask questions to conduct descriptive investigations about forces that act at a distance (gravity and magnetism) Collect observations and measurements as evidence by conducting fair tests to increase reliability of the results.
+Develop explanations for how contact forces (pushes, pulls, and friction) affect the pattern of an object's motion. • Construct an argument with evidence that supports a claim about how contact forces (pushes, pulls, and friction) affect the pattern of an object's motion.
+Concept #2: Forces that Act at a Distance Plan and conduct a descriptive investigation: 4.7 Ask questions to conduct descriptive investigations about forces that act at a distance (gravity and magnetism) Collect observations and measurements as evidence by conducting fair tests to increase reliability of the results.
 Construct appropriate data tables and charts.

 Develop models to represent how forces that act at a distance (gravity and magnetism) interact with objects.
 Develop explanations for how forces that act at a distance (gravity and magnetism) affect the pattern of an object's motion.
 Construct an argument with evidence that supports a claim about how forces that act at a distance (gravity and magnetism) affect the pattern of an object's motion.
-Competency 2: Force and Motion --- -- -----------------------------------

-Unit 3: Energy Estimated Date Range: 10/16/24 - 11/22/24 Estimated Time Frame: 26 Days
+Unit 3: Energy

+Estimated Date Range: 10/16/24 - 11/22/24 Estimated Time Frame: 26 Days